 Specialization over generalization: APIs are becoming more specialized for specific AI use cases rather than trying to be everything to everyone.

 Semantic search adoption: The shift from keyword to meaning-based search is accelerating, driven by LLM capabilities.
+For a deeper look at how models like Claude handle web retrieval, see our piece on the Claude web search API.

 Privacy-first approaches: Growing demand for APIs that offer data retention controls and privacy compliance.

 Cost optimization: Teams are increasingly choosing APIs based on total cost of ownership, not just per-query pricing.
+Tavily returns results in under 400 milliseconds at the median, which is fast -- but speed is only one factor in that total cost equation.

 Budget constraints: